Fox's Book of Martyrs

 desirous was Calvin of procuring the death of Servetus that he warned him of

-his danger, and suffered him to remain several weeks at Geneva, before he was
+his danger, and suffered him to remain several weeks

-arrested.
-But his language, which was then accounted blasphemous, was the cause
+But his language, which was then accounted

-of his imprisonment.
-When in prison, Calvin visited him, and
+blasphemous, was the cause of his imprisonment.
+When in prison, Calvin visited him, and used every argument to persuade him to retract his

-without reference to his peculiar sentiments.
-This was the extent of Calvin's
+horrible blasphemies, without reference to his peculiar sentiments.
+This was

-agency in this unhappy affair.
+the extent of Calvin's agency in this unhappy affair.

 It

-cannot, however, be denied, that in this instance, Calvin acted contrary to the
+cannot, however, be denied, that in this instance,

-benignant spirit of the Gospel.
-It is better to drop a tear over
+Calvin acted contrary to the benignant spirit of the Gospel.
+It is better to

-the inconsistency of human nature, and to bewail those infirmities which cannot
+and to bewail those infirmities which cannot be justified.

-be justified.
-He declared he acted conscientiously, and
+He declared he acted conscientiously, and publicly

-publicly justified the act.
+justified the act.

 It